disclaimer.html Tel: (+5999) 888 7511 Fax: (+5999) 888 7512

 There is a high incidence of Dengue in the Caribbean and other (sub-)tropical areas.

 Transmission occurs from the bite of an infected Aedes aegypti (rarely Aedes albopictus) mosquito.
 Mosquitoes first become infected with dengue virus by feeding on the blood of a dengue-infected person.
 After the virus replicates for 8–12 days in the mosquito, the mosquito can transmit dengue virus to many other people.
+It cannot be spread directly from human to human.

 The risk of being bitten is highest during the early morning, several hours after daybreak, and in the late afternoon several hours before sunset, because the female mosquito typically feeds (bites) during these hours.
 However, mosquitoes may feed at any time during the day